Ben Erdreich: Congressional career

+Erdreich was re-elected four times, rarely facing serious opposition.

 Erdreich was known for his bipartisan work in Congress, and co-sponsored several hundred bills during his five terms.

+Erdreich voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.

 He was the lead sponsor of four bills that were signed by the president and enacted into law: